Chemistry of Ice-Cream Making: Lowering the Freezing Point of Water

 Optional: Applying Your Results to Make Your Own Ice Cream

 One of the keys to creamy ice cream is making sure that your ice cream freezing process is really fast.
 A fast freezing process means that smaller ice crystals are formed and the smaller the ice crystals, the creamier your ice cream will be.
 The easiest way to freeze ice cream quickly is to put it in an environment that is as cold as possible.
 The following procedure describes how you can make your own ice cream using the same principles that you have applied during the experiment for lowering the freezing temperature of different solutions.
 For this add-on experiment you will need all the optional materials that are listed in the Materials and Equipment section.
-Follow these steps and click through the slideshow to see how to make your own ice cream.
+Follow these steps and watch this video to see how to make your own ice cream.

 - Prepare your ice cream mix by adding 1 tablespoon of sugar, ½ cup of half-and-half (or milk or heavy whipping cream), and ¼ teaspoon of vanilla extract to a small sealable baggie.